The Short Dipole Antenna

 plot or graph of current along a dipole antenna

 Figure 2.
-Current distribution along a short dipole.
+Current distribution along a short dipole antenna.

-The fields radiated from this antenna in the far field are given by:
+The fields radiated from the short dipole antenna in the far field are given by:

 electric fields radiated from a short dipole antenna